8 Common ASO Mistakes That Hurt Your Downloads

 To help you find it, I’ve compiled the most common mistakes I’ve seen developers make so you can avoid them early and get more our of your ASO.

-Let’s get into it.
-These are the things that make your ASO fail and how you can avoid (or fix) them:
+These are the things that make your ASO fail + what you can to to avoid (or fix) them:

 This is, by far, the most common and destructive mistake.
 Apple and Google put a lot of weight on keywords that appear in the name and subtitle/short description of apps.